-After a weekend of decorating, I told my husband it would be nice if someone could see my decorations.
+After a weekend of decorating for Christmas, I told my husband it would be nice if someone could see my decorations.
 (Sniff, feels sorry for self.)
 Except for my stepkids and grandkids, we don’t have any other family in the area and no one was coming from the icy north to visit.
 We also didn’t have any parties planned, so it seemed I was only decorating for the two of us and the kids.

+So to fix that, we decided to have a party!
 Naturally, the chef in me begins planning an elegant soiree with a stunning buffet of top-notch menu items like beef tenderloin, shrimp, gorgeous appetizers, etc., etc.